MicrosoftDocs/Viva/Viva/insights/personal/reference/briefing-pause.md

 # Pausing the briefing email from Microsoft Viva

 We’re taking some time to improve the Briefing email and give you more personalized content in your daily messages.
 As a result, we’ll take a break from sending you your daily Briefing starting on January 15th, 2023.

 While you’ll stop receiving the Briefing email for a while, you’ll still have access to Viva Insights features.
-If you rely on different features within Briefing—like preparing for meetings, reviewing outstanding tasks, or booking focus time—read this article to learn how you can find them in your Viva Insights Outlook add-in or Viva Insights app in Teams and web.
+If you rely on different features within Briefing—like preparing for meetings, reviewing outstanding tasks, or booking focus time—read this article to learn how you can find them in your [Viva Insights Outlook add-in](../use/add-in.md) or [Viva Insights app in Teams and web](../teams/viva-insights-home.md).
 You'll continue to receive semi-monthly digest emails with insights and recommendations to build healthy work habits.

 ## Prepare for upcoming meetings

 In your daily Briefing, you might have found the day's first three meetings that had at least one suggested action, like reviewing a related document.

-**Where you'll find a similar feature:** *Outlook add-in*
+**Where you'll find a similar feature:** *Viva Insights Outlook add-in*, *Reminders and calendar peek*, and *the My Day panel in Outlook on the web*

-The Viva Insights Outlook add-in includes a [Prepare for your meetings](../use/use-insights.md#prepare-for-your-meetings) section,which shows you a list of upcoming meetings that you've organized or that you've been invited to for the next seven days.
+The Viva Insights Outlook add-in includes a [Prepare for your meetings](../use/use-insights.md#prepare-for-your-meetings) section, which shows you a list of upcoming meetings that you've organized or that you've been invited to for the next seven days.
 Select this card for key insights per meeting, like percentage of invitees who have accepted.

 :::image type="content" source="../../Images/MyA/reference/oai-prepare-meetings-card.png" alt-text="Screenshot of the Prepare for your meetings card in the Viva Insights Outlook add-in.":::

+While you're in Outlook, you might also use the reminders and calendar peek features, described in [Use intelligent technology in Outlook on the web and Outlook.com](https://support.microsoft.com/en-us/office/use-intelligent-technology-in-outlook-on-the-web-and-outlook-com-24b30683-8340-4b69-b8ac-4193ec528a70).
+If you're in Outlook on the web, the **My Day** panel shows you the day's meetings, along with a count of who's coming and suggested pre-read documents.

 ## Follow up on outstanding tasks

 Based on your email activity, your Briefing might have shown you follow-up reminders for tasks.

-**Where you'll find a similar feature:** *Outlook add-in* and *Viva Insights app in Teams and on the web*
+**Where you'll find a similar feature:** *Viva Insights Outlook add-in* and *Viva Insights app in Teams and on the web*

 The Viva Insights Outlook add-in includes a [View outstanding tasks](../use/use-insights.md#view-outstanding-tasks) section with task reminders.
 These reminders are based on emails you've sent and requests your colleagues have emailed you over the last 14 days.
 The add-in also includes a [Follow up on your requests](../use/use-insights.md#follow-up-on-your-requests) section to help you check in on requests you've made to your colleagues.